zhouhanseng/Maskbook-News/_i18n/en/_posts/2020-09-24-introducing-mask-network-maskbook-the-future-of-the-internet.md

 ja: []
 zh-Hans: []
 zh-Hant: []
-title: Introducing Mask Network (Maskbook) — the future of the Internet
+title: Introducing Mask Network — the future of the Internet
 location: 'Shanghai '
 type: ''
-image: ''
+image: "{{ site.baseurl_root }}/uploads/1-63.png"
+description: In short, we want to bridge the New, Open Internet right on top of the current one.
-description: ''
+ko: ''

 ---
-### TL;DR🗞️
+## TL;DR🗞️

-**Mask Network (originally named Maskbook) is a portal that allows users to seamlessly send encrypted messages, cryptocurrencies, and even DApps (Defi, NFTs, DAO) over the top of social networks without migrating, and thereby creating a decentralized Applet(DApplet) ecosystem.
+**Mask Network is a portal that allows users to seamlessly send encrypted messages, cryptocurrencies, and even DApps (Defi, NFTs, DAO) over the top of social networks without migrating, and thereby creating a decentralized Applet(DApplet) ecosystem.
 In short, we want to bridge the New, Open Internet right on top of the current one.**

-### **An Overview 🔍**
+## **An Overview 🔍**

 Instead of creating a new platform, Mask Network aims to bridge Web2 (the current web) and so-called Web3, to empower the general public to use the better web within the current mainstream platforms, without using any API or centralized server.

-### **Our Vision 🚩**
+## **Our Vision 🚩**

 People live on the Internet. **The current version of the internet consists of big techs after big techs where people essentially have to give up control of their own autonomy and cannot even get a breathing room in between the platforms.
 Many want to overthrow them by starting new ones.**